MIMO-AFDM Outperforms MIMO-OFDM in the Face of Hardware Impairments: Simulation Results

 In Fig. \ref{Figure12}, the BER performance of MIMO-AFDM/OFDM systems vs. velocity is studied, where the LMMSE detector and additive HWIs, i.e., DCO, IQI, low-resolution DACs, and NPA are considered.
 We employ $N=32$ subcarriers for a system operating at the SNR of $20$ dB.
-The HWI parameters are represented by \textbf{Scheme 1} of Table \ref{table3}.
+The HWI parameters are represented by Scheme 1 of Table \ref{table3}.
 From Fig. \ref{Figure12} we can have the following observations.
 Firstly, as expected, the higher the velocity, the worse the BER performance for both AFDM and OFDM.
 Moreover, MIMO-AFDM outperforms MIMO-OFDM even in the face of additive HWIs in the static or low-mobility scenarios, whereby additional ICI is imposed.
-This trend is also observed for our input-output relationship of \eqref{eq_HWI_IO}: when the system is free of PN and CFO, i.e., $\pmb{\Phi}_{\text{T}}=\pmb{I}_{NM}$, $\pmb{\Phi}_{\text{R}}=\pmb{P}=\pmb{I}_{NJ}$, namely when the nonlinear distortion terms of mirror interference, DC interference and nonlinear-distortion interference still exist.
-This is aligned with our analysis and observations from Figs. \ref{Figure6} - \ref{Figure8}.
-More importantly, we can see from all the simulation figures that OFDM is more sensitive to the ICI generated by both doubly selective channels and HWIs.
+This trend is also observed for our input-output relationship of \eqref{eq_HWI_IO}: when the system is free of PN and CFO, i.e., $\bm{\Phi}_{\text{T}}=\bm{I}_{NM}$, $\bm{\Phi}_{\text{R}}=\bm{P}=\bm{I}_{NJ}$, namely when the nonlinear distortion terms of mirror interference, DC interference and nonlinear-distortion interference still exist.
+This is aligned with our analysis and observations from Figs. \ref{Figure6}-\ref{Figure8}. {Furthermore, it can be observed that MIMO-AFDM outperforms MIMO-OFDM under ideal hardware scenarios, even in static conditions.
+This trend stems from the fact that uncoded AFDM is capable of extracting multipath diversity from delay spread, even in the absence of Doppler spread.
+By contrast, uncoded OFDM is unable to exploit any multipath diversity, unless frequency-domain spreading is used across the subcarriers, for example.} More importantly, we can see from all the simulation figures that OFDM is more sensitive to the ICI generated by both doubly selective channels and HWIs.
 By contrast, AFDM achieves better BER performance, validating our analytical results in Subsection \ref{Section 5-1}.
 Explicitly, AFDM can always achieve full diversity and ICI resilience.

+{Next, we compare the effective channel matrices of MIMO-OFDM (in frequency domain) and MIMO-AFDM (in DAFT-domain) under HWIs in Fig. \ref{Figure12_1}.
+Specifically, we adopt $M=J=2$ TAs/RAs and $N=32$ subcarriers, a doubly selective channel having $P=4$ paths, and the maximum normalized Doppler shift is set to $k_\text{max}=1$.
+The corresponding HWI parameters are provided in Scheme 1 of Table \ref{table3}.
+For the AFDM channel matrix, one can see that the four dominant diagonal and sub-diagonal lines (corresponding to the four paths) do not overlap with each other, thus helping to achieve the full channel diversity.
+By contrast, in the OFDM channel matrix, only one dominant diagonal line can be observed, indicating that full channel diversity cannot be achieved.
+The above observations are consistent with our theoretical analysis in Subsection \ref{Section 5-1}.}